DTS-STN/CDP-Lessons-Learned/Stock Visualization.md

 - Learn the processes, challenges, opportunities and lessons of creating a custom-coded data visualization for SC Labs.

 ### Non-Goals
-- Creating a whole data visualization or dashboard platform.
+- Creating an entire, fleshed-out data visualization or dashboard software platform.

 ## Milestones